Some of the links in this post may be affiliate links. See our disclosure for more info.

 Daily Journal Idea #3: Exercise Journaling

-A workout is an excellent way to get the mind flowing, whether it brings up frustrations or enthusiasm.
-On your next run, yoga practice, or hike, take 10 minutes at the end of your workout to reflect on what thoughts arose while exercising.
+A workout is an excellent way to get the mind flowing, whether it brings up frustration or enthusiasm.
+On your next run, yoga practice, or hike, take 10 minutes at the end of your workout to reflect on the thoughts that arose while you were exercising.

-Not only does exercise benefits the brain’s ability to memorize and focus, but the mind also commonly experiences breakthroughs or realizations while pushing through a difficult workout.
+Not only does exercise benefit the brain’s ability to memorize and focus, but the mind also commonly experiences breakthroughs or realizations while your body pushes through a difficult workout.

-Seeing your growth and noticing patterns in your mental workout state is an excellent tool when moving ahead in your practice.
+Seeing your growth and noticing patterns in your mental workout state – as well as your physical one – is an excellent tool when moving ahead with mindfulness.